The Japan Rail Pass: What You Need to Know - Japanspecialist

 Who is the Japan Rail Pass For?

-The JR Pass is good to have if you are planning to visit more than one city during your trip to Japan and to travel between those cities via train or shinkansen.
+The JR Pass is good to have if you are planning to visit more than one city during your trip to Japan and to travel between those cities via train, shinkansen or limited express trains.
 But who can use it?

 However, it is important to note that Japanese nationals and international residents, such as those with a work visa, are not eligible for this pass.
 For more detailed information, please refer to the following link.